rwmjones/rhrq-riscv-extensions/article.md

 #### Virtualization

-RISC-V support for running virtual machines (the Hypervisor extension) was demonstrated as far back as 2017, was ratified in 2021, but is only expected to appear in hardware in 2024.
+RISC-V support for running virtual machines (the Hypervisor extension) was demonstrated as far back as 2017 and ratified in 2021, but is only expected to appear in hardware in 2024.
 This is expected to be vital for RISC-V adoption on servers.  `H` (hypervisor) is mostly a complicated addition to the [privileged